Gift-David/Gift-David/README.md

 ### [Other Projects](https://github.com/Gift-David?tab=repositories)

-Go to my repo to view other projects I built with Python, Solidity, JavaScript, NodeJs, HTML and CSS.
+Visit my repo to view other projects I built with Python, Solidity, JavaScript, NodeJs, HTML and CSS.
 You can check them out [here](https://github.com/Gift-David?tab=repositories)

 ## Get in Touch 📬